 With the advent of technology, this teaching practice can be practically applied to teach certain groups of students, for example, at the university level.

-The general consensus that the education community has reached is that with the right conditions, the Flipped Classrooms approach is one of the most ideal methods to dive deeper into the course curriculum and teach students efficiently.
+The general consensus reached by the education community is that with the right conditions, the Flipped Classrooms approach is one of the most ideal methods to dive deeper into the course curriculum and teach students efficiently.

 Removing lesson delivery from the list of things done in the classroom frees up precious time.
 It is best to use this time judiciously, and further understand the topic, collaborate, and employ activities that promote long-term retention and develop problem-solving skills.